All About Event Badge Design: Tips and Best Practices

 Option 3: Event badge templates

-Templates are an uncomplicated and efficient way to create a great event badge design in minutes.
+Templates are an uncomplicated and efficient way to create a great custom event badge in minutes.
 When using a badge template, you’re working with pre-designed artwork laid out by a professional.
 All you have to do is fill out your chosen text boxes, add logos, and upload variable attendee data via a CSV file.

 Once you finalize your event badge design, you’ll need to have it printed!
 Printing is part of the process if you use one of our event badge templates or engage our design team to create new artwork or adjust an existing template (such as by adding QR codes or design elements).
 If you’ve made your design elsewhere, you’ll need to have a PDF file ready with bleed included (if you have a full-bleed design).
 We will take care of all the pre-production setup if you’re working with our team.